 Agile development teams tend to be smaller and cover a breadth of functions.
 This is because these teams are usually expected to deliver functional and tested features at the end of every iteration.
-Designers, Engineers, QA and individuals from a variety of functions usually form self organising squads that own what they do.
+Designers, Engineers, QA and individuals from a variety of functions usually form self organizing squads that own what they do.

-Waterfall teams follow a handoff model where specialised teams are in charge of completing tasks in phases before handing work off to the next team.
+Waterfall teams follow a handoff model where specialized teams are in charge of completing tasks in phases before handing work off to the next team.
 This is a siloed approach and is more suitable for client servicing models.